springernature/frontend-playbook/languages/javascript.md

 You should assume that your code will fail, and take steps to handle those failures.

-Where [ES5 and above is available and strict mode is implemented](http://kangax.github.io/compat-table/es5/), use strict mode: `'use strict';`
+Where [ES5 and above is available and strict mode is implemented](http://kangax.github.io/compat-table/es5/), use strict mode: `'use strict';` This causes JavaScript to error early rather than allow malformed or incorrect code to run.

+In Node.js, you can add `'use strict';` to the top of each of your source files.

+In-browser you should not add your `'use strict';` to the top of the file; instead you should add it to either the file's IIFE or each defined function if an IIFE isn't present.
+This is because global strict mode in browsers can cause issues with third-party code.

 Code Style
 ---------